IBM/kif/docs/quickstart.md

 ## Store

-Let's now return to the [Store][kif_lib.Store] API.
+Let's now turn to the [Store][kif_lib.Store] API.

 As we said before, a KIF store is an interface to a knowledge source (typically but not necessarily a knowledge graph).
 The [Store][kif_lib.Store] constructor is used to create a store.
-It takes as first argument the name of the store plugin to instantiate, and any remaining arguments are passed unmodified to the store plugin during instantiation.
+It takes as first argument the name of the store plugin to instantiate.
+The remaining arguments are passed to the store plugin unmodified.
 For instance:

 ```pycon
 >>> kb = Store('wikidata')
 ```

-Here we are instantiating a new store using the plugin `wikidata`, which creates a [SPARQL store][kif_lib.store.SPARQL_Store] loaded with the Wikidata SPARQL mappings and points it to the official Wikidata SPARQL endpoint.
+This instantiates and assigns to `kb` a new store using the plugin `wikidata`, which creates a [SPARQL store][kif_lib.store.SPARQL_Store] loaded with the Wikidata SPARQL mappings and targeted at the official Wikidata SPARQL endpoint.  ([SPARQL](https://en.wikipedia.org/wiki/SPARQL) is the query language of [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework), a standard format for knowledge graphs.)

 Alternatively, we could have specified the target endpoint explicitly, as the second argument to the [Store()][kif_lib.Store] call: